 Due to the nature of the business, the cash balance and short-term investments generating interest income are subject to fluctuations from quarter to quarter.
-The timing of equity financing and ensuing exploration and operating expenses are the main factors affecting the level of funds invested from time to time.
-The variation in interest rates also has an impact on the interest income.
+The timing of equity financing and ensuing exploration

+In Q4/21, the Company raised gross proceeds of \$4,000,069 via the completion of a private placement.
+The total liability at the end of Q4/21 included 191,896 in non-cash flow-through share liability.
+The loss in Q4/21 includes \$1.85 million in exploration expenses.
+The non-current assets increase during 2021 is related to the acquisition of exploration equipment.
+In Q1/21, the Company completed a private placement for gross proceeds of \$800,000.
 In Q4/20, the Company raised gross proceeds of \$1,918,754 in two flow-through private placements.
 The total liability at the end of Q4/20 included 130,459 in non-cash flow-through share liability.
-In Q3/2020, the Company raised gross proceeds of \$841,949 via a private placement.
-In Q2/2020, the Company completed a \$200,000 flow-through private placement and received a financial assistance payment of \$50,000 under the Targeted Mineral Exploration Incentive program from the Government of Saskatchewan which was related to the drilling completed in the winter 2020.
-In Q1/2020, the loss includes exploration expenses of \$1,277,846 related to drilling and geophysical surveys at the Brabant Lake project.
-In Q4/2019, the loss includes a \$244,200 non-cash share-based payment expense related to stock option granted in December 2019.
-In Q3-Q2/2019, the Company completed its summer field exploration program at the Brabant Lake project and in Q2-2019, the Company completed a \$408,600 non-brokered flow-through private placement.
-In Q1-2019, the Company completed an extensive airborne geophysical survey at the Brabant Lake property and on the newly acquired claims.
-It also acquired joint venture partner Pure Nickel's 50% interest in the HPM project in Québec at a cost of \$115,000.
+In Q3/20, the Company raised gross proceeds of \$841,949 via a private placement.
+In Q2/20, the Company completed a \$200,000 flow-through private placement and received a financial assistance payment of \$50,000 under the Targeted Mineral Exploration Incentive program from the Government of Saskatchewan which was related to the drilling completed in the winter 2020.
+In Q1/20, the loss includes exploration expenses of \$1,277,846 related to drilling and geophysical surveys at the Brabant Lake project.